 Wild Boy

-We know next to nothing about this horse.
-For such a wild stallion to end up in the slaughter pipeline without a BLM brand suggests he might have come from a reservation, but we really don’t know.
-His torn right ear may hint at former days of battle.
-He does have a brand on his shoulder with the letters WB, which prompted Scott Wilson to name him Wild Boy.
-And so it is.
-And so he is and ever shall be.
+We know next to nothing about the origins of this horse.
+For an unhandled stallion to end up in the slaughter pipeline without a BLM brand suggests he might have come from a reservation, but we really don’t know.
+His torn right ear hints at former battles.
+He does have a brand on his shoulder with the letters WB, which prompted Scott Wilson to name him Wild Boy - and so he is and ever shall be.

 Wild Boy currently has a sponsor